-FULL-TIME EQUIVALENT (FTE) (Student Measure): In the Community College System, FTE is used as a standard way of measuring students.
-One FTE represents 16 student membership hours per week for 16 weeks or 256 student membership hours for each semester enrolled.
+FULL-TIME EQUIVALENT (FTE) (Student Measure): used as a standard way of measuring students.
+At the Community College System, one FTE represents 16 student membership hours per week for 16 weeks or 256 student membership hours for each semester enrolled.